European-XFEL/Karabo/doc/concepts/gui_server.rst

     handles incoming data in the Hash  ``info`` from ``channel``.
     The further actions are determined by the contents of the ``type`` property in ``info``.
-Valid types and there mapping to methods are given in the following table:
+Valid types and their mapping to methods are given in the following table:

     .. table:: ``onRead`` allowed types